Minus20degree: Etymology of minus20degree

 minus20degree gains its name from the outdoor minimum temperature of its first edition in 2012, -20 degrees Celsius.
 The intention of the exhibition is to display works of art and architecture in the landscape and public space of Flachau in winter.
 The snow affords a 'white box' effect similar to that of a standard museum experience.
 The exhibition has made use of various logos throughout each edition, but is typographically always consistent as lower case letters, written together as one word.
 Set in Austria, the presentation is bilingual, being in both German and english.

-Participating Artists
+Participating artists

 2012

 The 2012 edition of minus20degree began as a spontaneous idea to create an outdoor snow cinema and invite neighbours and friends to experience projected footage on a wall of snow.
-This idea quickly turned into an small film festival, screening video works from various artists around the world.
+This idea quickly turned into a small film festival, screening video works from various artists around the world.
 Since its inception, the snow screen, or snow cinema has been a fixed feature of every minus20degree biennale.